 Do you love to write?
 If so, why not make a living out of it?
-There are tons of ways you can make a living writing online.
-Let me guide you through some opportunities, which I found during my research.
+There are many ways you can make a living writing online.
+Let me guide you through some opportunities that I found during my research.

 There are lots of websites that accept stories and lists from freelance writers.

 If you are good at composing lists with topics not yet found online and which are a bit “out there” and crazy, Listverse is a perfect website to submit your material.
 They pay $100 for a 10 item list.

 To be considered for the job or get your article submitted and published, you should read the author guidelines carefully for each site.
 They may be different and have certain demands.